tomjoht/learnapidoc/_docs/rest_api_specifications/openapi_tutorial/pubapis_openapi_tutorial_overview.md

 * [Step 7: tags object](pubapis_openapi_step7_openapi_tags_object.html)
 * [Step 8: externalDocs object](pubapis_openapi_step8_openapi_external_docs_object.html)

-The specification document itself just describes the API following a specific model.
-The spec alone does nothing.
+Note that the spec alone does nothing with your content.
 Other tools are required to read and display the spec document, or to generate client SDKs from it.

-My preferred tool for parsing and displaying information from the specification document is [Swagger UI](https://github.com/swagger-api/swagger-ui).
+My preferred tool for parsing and displaying information from the specification document is [Swagger UI](https://github.com/swagger-api/swagger-ui), but many other tools can consume the OpenAPI document and display it in different ways.
+Consider the screenshots from Swagger UI as one example of how the fields from the spec might be rendered.

 You can see OpenAPI spec rendered with Swagger UI in the following links:

 * [Swagger UI with Mashape Weather API](/learnapidoc/assets/files/swagger/)
 * [Embedded Swagger with Mashape Weather API](/learnapidoc/pubapis_swagger_embedded.html)